 Much of the artist’s work has attempted to convey the changing cognitive and physical effects of an embodied technology.
 Hsu’s interest in technology has not been in the use of a particular apparatus but the perception of a technological affect.
 His work has included drawings, paintings, interactive digital media projections, and sculpture.

-Selected public collections include MetropolitanMuseum, NewYork, Centre Pompidou, Paris, Museum fur Moderne Kunst, Frankfurt am Main, High Museum, Atlanta, Terra Museum, Mexico City, Los Angeles Museum of Contemporary Art, Los Angeles, Museum of Contemporary Art, North Miami, and the Weisman Museum, Minneapolis.
-Hsu has served as a Member of the Board of White Columns and the Skowhegan School of Painting and Sculpture.
-He has been a Professor of Visual Arts at Sarah Lawrence College, and a visiting professor at Pratt Institute and Harvard University.
+Selected public and private collections include Metropolitan Museum, New York; Centre Pompidou, Paris; Museum fur Moderne Kunst (MMK), Frankfurt am Main; High Museum, Atlanta; Terra Museum, Mexico City; Los Angeles Museum of Contemporary Art, Los Angeles; Museum of Contemporary Art, North Miami; The Rubell Family Collection, Miami; Weisman Museum, Minneapolis; and The Whitney Museum of American Art, New York.
+Hsu has served as a Member of the Board of White Columns and a Governor for the Skowhegan School of Painting and Sculpture.
+He was a Professor of Sculpture at Sarah Lawrence College and a visiting professor at Pratt Institute and Harvard University.